 The Federal Open Market Committee today announced it would maintain the target range for the federal funds rate at 5.25% – 5.5%.

-In its statement, the FOMC said that “recent indicators suggest that economic activity has been expanding at a solid pace.
-Job gains have slowed in recent months but remain strong, and the unemployment rate has remained low.
+In its statement, the FOMC said that “recent indicators suggest that economic activity expanded at a strong pace in the third quarter.
+Job gains have moderated since earlier in the year but remain strong, and the unemployment rate has remained low.
 Inflation remains elevated.”

 Read the Federal Reserve statement.